vivekd16/agentic/docs/deployment/index.md

 deployment_mode = "dashboard"
 ```

-Then run `terraform apply` to update your deployment, and rebuild and push the appropriate Docker image.
+Then run `terraform apply` to update your deployment, rebuild and push the appropriate Docker image, and force a new deployment as described in Step 10.